-Exposures that are assessed collectively are placed in pools of similar assets with similar risk characteristics.
-The required provision is estimated on the basis of historical loss experience for assets with credit risk characteristics similar to those in the collective pool.
-The historical loss experience is adjusted based on current observable data such as changed economic conditions.
-The provision also takes account of the impact of inherent risk of large concentrated losses within the portfolio and an assessment of the economic cycle.
+The Banking Group estimates the provision on the basis of historical loss experience for assets with credit risk characteristics similar to others in the respective collective pool.
+The Banking Group adjusts the historical loss experience based on current observable data, such as: changing economic conditions, the impact of the inherent risk of large concentrated losses within the portfolio and an assessment of the economic cycle.